 Once you’ve taken your photo, check that the image is clear and in focus, with no red eye.
 You shouldn’t make any edits to your image using computer software.

 There you have it, seven simple steps to help you take the perfect passport photo.
-We adapted these tips from advice provided by the Passport Office, and if you’d like more information, you can find an overview of the rules for digital passport photos here.
+We adapted these tips from advice provided by the Passport Office, and if you’d like more information, you can find an overview of the rules for digital passport photos on their website.